 Using Python from Hy¶

-Using a Python module from Hy is nice and easy: you just have to import
+Using a Python module from Hy is nice and easy: you just have to The import statement

 it.
 If you have the following in